emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 Specify the SDL version that is being linked against.
 1, the default, is 1.3, which is implemented in JS
 2 is a port of the SDL C code on emscripten-ports
+3 is a port of SDL3 on emscripten-ports
 When AUTO_JS_LIBRARIES is set to 0 this defaults to 0 and SDL is not linked in.
-Alternate syntax for using the port: --use-port=sdl2
+Alternate syntax for using the port: --use-port=sdl3

 .. note:: Applicable during both linking and compilation